Sy-FAR: Symmetry-based Fair Adversarial Robustness: Fairness for Subgroup

 \subsection{Empirically Assessing Subgroup Fairness}

-In \secref{sec:experiment_results}, we empirically showed that \defense{} promotes fairness for individuals under evasion attacks: In particular, \defense{} increases symmetry as well as source- and target-class fair adversarial robustness.
-Complementing the theoretical result from \secref{sec:fairness_subgrp}, we now empirically demonstrate that optimizing for symmetry at the level of individual classes also improves symmetry, and as a by-product, source- and target-group fair adversarial robustness, for subgroups.
+In \secref{sec:experiment_results}, we empirically showed that \defense{} promotes fairness for individuals under evasion attacks; in particular, \defense{} increases symmetry as well as source- and target-class fair adversarial robustness.
+Complementing the theoretical result from \secref{sec:subgroup:thoery}, we now empirically demonstrate that optimizing for symmetry at the level of individual classes also improves symmetry, and as a by-product, source- and target-group fair adversarial robustness, for subgroups.
 Notably, these improvements are attained in a manner completely agnostic to the subgroup definitions, as \defense{} does not receive any subgroup information as part of its input.

-\paragraph{Datasets, Models, and Groups.} We conduct our evaluation on all three face-recognition setups presented in \secref{sec:experiment_setup}.
+\paragraph{Datasets, Models, and Groups.} We evaluated all three face-recognition setups presented in \secref{sec:experiment_setup}.
 To study subgroup-level fairness, we focus on two demographic attributes provided in the PubFig dataset~\cite{attribute_classifiers}: \emph{gender} (male vs.\ female) and \emph{ethnicity} (white vs.\ non-white).
 Class-to-subgroup assignments follow directly from the PubFig annotations.

 \paragraph{Evaluation Metrics.} To evaluate robustness and fairness at the level of subgroups, we report robust accuracy for each subgroup separately.
 The differences between subgroups' robust accuracies inform us about the degree of unfair source-group robust accuracy.
-Moreover, because we consider two subgroups in each of the partitions, differences in unfair target-group robust accuracies are similar to the differences in source-group robust accuracy.
+Note that, because we consider two subgroups in each of the partitions, differences in unfair target-group robust accuracies are similar to the differences in source-group robust accuracy.